breakfastquay/rubberband/README.md

 to `output.wav`.

 Several further options are available: run `rubberband -h` for help.

+The most important are the options `-2` and `-3`.
+These select between two different processing engines, known as the R2 (Faster) engine and the R3 (Finer) engine.
+The R3 engine produces higher-quality results than R2 for most material, especially complex mixes, vocals and other sounds that have soft onsets and smooth pitch changes, and music with substantial bass content.
+However, it uses much more CPU than the R2 engine.

+The R2 engine was the only method available in Rubber Band Library up to versions 2.x, and for compatibility it remains the default (in the case that neither `-2` nor `-3` is requested explicitly) whenever the command-line tool is invoked as `rubberband`.
+The R3 engine is the default if the tool is invoked as `rubberband-r3`.

+Many further options are available, most of which only have an effect when using the R2 engine.
 In particular, different types of music may benefit from different "crispness" options (`-c` flag, with a numerical argument from 0 to 6).

 ## 3. Using Rubber Band Library